microsoft/hat/tools/README.md

                                 [--input_sets_minimum_size_MB INPUT_SETS_MINIMUM_SIZE_MB]
                                 path_to_hat_package

 Benchmarks each function in a HAT package and estimates its duration.
-Example: benchmark_hat_package.py <hat_path>
+Example: hatlib.benchmark_hat <hat_path>

 positional arguments:
   hat_path   Path to the HAT file